khchan123/stable-diffusion-webui-ec2/README.md

 ### Step 1: Request AWS service quota increase

+Open this [link](https://console.aws.amazon.com/servicequotas/home/services/ec2/quotas/L-DB2E81BA) to request for service quota increase for G instances.
+Make sure you are requesting the correct AWS region!
+The limit has to be at least 4 for running one xlarge instance.
+You may request for a higher quota such as **8** or **16**.

-AWS accounts have quotas in each region that limit how many vCPUs of a particular instance type you can run at once.
+> AWS accounts have quotas in each region that limit how many vCPUs of a particular instance type you can run at once.
 The quota for GPU instances are all 0 for a new AWS account.
-Click this [link](https://aws.amazon.com/contact-us/ec2-request) or this [link](https://console.aws.amazon.com/servicequotas/home/services/ec2/quotas/L-DB2E81BA) to request for service quota increase.
-Make sure you select the correct AWS region and request for <b>G instances</b>.
-The limit should be at least <b>4</b> (8 or 16 is also acceptable).

-> It could take 3-5 business days for AWS to grant the quota increase.
+> It may take a couple days for AWS to approve the quota increase.

 ### Step 2: Create EC2 key pair